 Disallow any gaps that have a length between: This setting allows you to disallow a range of gaps, say 1-3 nights.
 That would allow adjacent bookings, then not allow bookings that create a 2 or 3 night gap, and allow 4 night gaps.
 Be very careful when setting a rule like this -- it's easy to make more things unbookable than you would think.

 The gaps rule is represented as disallowed arrival/departure days rules when it's sent to channels.

 Gap rules don't override arrival/departure days - if a gap covers a period of time consisting of days when arrival/departure is not allowed, the gap rule won't make it bookable.

-They ARE indicated as blocked for direct bookings (via widgets) via all API connections Nights blocked by gap rules are NOT shown as blocked on internal OwnerRez calendar displays.
-They are NOT included in any calendar exports.
+They ARE indicated as blocked for direct bookings (via widgets) and via all API connections.
+Nights blocked by gap rules are NOT shown as blocked on internal OwnerRez calendar displays.
+They are also NOT included in any iCal calendar exports.